- Does Flour Contain Yeast?

 Steps for Adding Yeast to Flour:

 All the yeasts give the same results when you use them in your dough.
 There will not be any difference in terms of weight and volume.
-However, you should follow a couple of steps when adding each one to your dough.
+However, you should follow a few steps when adding each to your dough.

 The yeast should not be more than 1% of your total flour if you are using the baker’s percentage method.